koba4444/face_recognition/README.md

-You can check results for some group photos of G20 leaders in dir ./stock/tmp Looks like AffinityPropagation method gives the best result given that number of cluster is not known apriori.
+You can check results for some group photos of G20 leaders in dir ./stock/tmp Looks like AffinityPropagation method gives the best result given that number of cluster is not known apriori. cluster.csv contains data for 389 faces found: paths to original photos and its hash256.
+That allows to seek indexed photo by their hashes anywhere in different stores.